We are affiliated with the United Synagogue of Conservative Judaism, the association of Conservative congregations in North America.

 Recognizing the significant journey ahead, the congregation, guided by United Synagogue of Conservative Judaism – the Conservative movement’s governing body — decided to hire an interim rabbi for one year whose major purpose will be to guide the congregation in defining its vision and to bring healing to a community that has been greatly impacted by the tough decisions it has been forced to make, ultimately enabling the synagogue to make an informed decision about who to hire as its new permanent rabbi.

-“The membership is ready to embrace and explore new methods to heighten spirituality and build community in the sanctuary and in their neighborhoods and I am blessed and privileged to help guide them on this path,” says Listfield.
+“The membership is ready to embrace and explore new methods to heighten spirituality and build community in the sanctuary and in their neighborhoods,” says Listfield, former interim Rabbi.